Home » Home and Garden » DIY Tips & Ideas » How to Paint Galvanised Metal

 Very economical to use, T-Washing/Mordant Solutions are ideal for consumers and removes the need for specialist (and expensive) primers and paints as the surface will be suitably prepared.

 Professional users may wish to skip this step if they cannot blast the surface.
-T-washing contains acids that attack the galvanised coating and applicators may prefer to suitably abrade galvanised steel themselves and then prime (see further below) or use a Direct To Metal paint – click to jump down to that section.
+T-washing contains acids that attack the galvanised coating and applicators may prefer to suitably abrade galvanised steel themselves and then prime (see further below) or use a Direct To Metal paint.

 Mordant/T-Washing consists of applying a phosphoric acid solution containing copper salts to the galvanised steel surface.
 Areas that have been satisfactorily cleaned will turn dark grey/black, helping identify those areas that which have not been satisfactorily cleaned prior to application of the Mordant/T-Wash.
 These areas must be re-cleaned and treated again.